Senryoku/SenBoy/README.md

 -d				| Uses Debug Display (with tiles data)
 -b				| Skip Boot ROM (May cause problems)
 -s				| Disable sound
---dmg | Force execution in original GameBoy mode
+--dmg 			| Force execution in original GameBoy mode --cgb 			| Force execution in GameBoy Color mode

 Controls uses any connected Joystick.
 There is no way to configure it !
 (Values are hard coded to match a Xbox360/XboxOne controller)